yannh/homepage/content/posts/cache-hiss.md

 tags: ["Fastly", "CDN"]
 ---

 A few years ago, I was asked to take a more active role maintaining the CDN configuration of the company I work for.
-My knowledge of CDNs at the time was _pretty basic_ and could be summarised by the following diagramm:
+My knowledge of CDNs at the time was _pretty basic_ and could be summarised by the following diagram:

 ![Cache-Hit or Cache-MISS](/assets/cache-hit-miss.png)